Kavignon/Tech-Prep-Guide-For-The-Busy/README.md

 Algorithms are basically computations taking care of inputs and outputs.
 When we talk about algorithm complexity, we're trying to assert and predict how fast the algorithm should run.
 In that context, we get to forget of our surronding environment such as the programming language or hardware.
 Analyzing complexity also allows developers to quickly evaluate and compare competing solutions and determine which would fare best based on their given situation and tradeoffs.

+### Worst-case analysis
+In the context of complexity analysis, we're interested in how the program will behave once the input grows.
+When we talk of worst-case situations, we're trying to evaluate how would the program react in case we're very unlucky.
+In that situation, we'll discard instructions that have less impact than others.
+We'll keep an eye out for instructions with underlying impact growing fast as the input is growing.

+### Big O Analysis

+O(n) - read it as "Big O of n"
+Θ(n) - read it as "theta of n".
+Ω(n) - read it as "omega of n".